What Happened to NaNoWriMo

 - It can't force you to write every day.
 Some writers work in bursts.
 Some take weekends off.
 If daily streaks stress you out more than they help, this might not be the right approach.

 The goal isn't to recreate NaNoWriMo.
 It's to give you the parts of NaNoWriMo that actually helped (structure, accountability, progress tracking) without locking you into a single month or a specific pace.
-Now that the official organization is gone, having a reliable year-round tool is more important than ever.

 Getting Started